-If a laboratory worker develops signs or symptoms associated with a hazardous chemical to which the lab worker may have been exposed, they shall be provided the opportunity to receive an appropriate medical examination.
+- A. If a laboratory worker develops signs or symptoms associated with a hazardous chemical to which the lab worker may have been exposed, they shall be provided the opportunity to receive an appropriate medical examination.
 If exposure monitoring reveals an exposure level routinely above the action level (or in the absence of an action level, the PEL) for an OSHA regulated substance for which there are medical surveillance requirements, medical surveillance shall be established for the lab worker as prescribed by the particular standard.
-If an event takes place in the lab such as a spill, leak, explosion or other occurrence resulting in the likelihood of a hazardous exposure, the affected lab workers shall be provided with the opportunity for a medical examination.

-Anyone who believes they are exposed to, or whose work involves regular and frequent handling of, toxicologically significant quantities of a chemical should contact EHS for referral to a qualified physician to determine on an individual basis whether a regular schedule of medical surveillance is desirable.
+If an event takes place in the lab such as a spill, leak, explosion or other occurrence resulting in the likelihood of hazardous exposure, the affected lab workers shall be provided with the opportunity for a medical examination. - B. Anyone who believes they are exposed to, or whose work involves regular and frequent handling of, toxicologically significant quantities of a chemical, should contact the Student Health Center for referral to a qualified physician to determine on an individual basis whether a regular schedule of medical surveillance is warranted.